KennethWussmann/panthora/docs/usage/teams.md

 Invitations to join a team are sent via email.
 This process is managed within the team settings:

 > [!IMPORTANT]
-> Tory does not send emails directly.
-Invitations require the invitee to have an existing account or prompt them to create one.
+> Tory does not send emails.
+If the invitee does not have an account under that email address yet, they can still be invited, but you will have to tell them to register.
+Once registered they can accept the invitiation that was sent.
 Invitations are valid for 48 hours and appear as a banner in the Tory UI, where they can be accepted or declined.

 ## Team Member Roles